 This course is designed to familiarize students with knowledge, understanding, and values of health related fitness and its influence on the quality of life emphasizing the development and implementation of fitness programs.
 Three lecture hours per week.
-Credit: 3 semester hours

 KINE 1346 Drug Use and Abuse